 The cancellation of a NACH mandate is a straightforward process.
-If a customer needs to withdraw or cancel a mandate, he or she can do so by contacting the user institution and requesting that the mandate be canceled.
+If a customer needs to withdraw or cancel a mandate, he or she can do so by contacting the user institution and requesting that the mandate be cancelled.
 The account holder/client can also remove the mandate/debit instruction straight from his/her banker, bypassing the user institution.
-In such instances, a customer's withdrawal instructions would be considered as a "stop payment" instruction in the cheque clearing system.
+In such instances, a customer's withdrawal instructions would be considered as a "stop payment" instruction in the cheque-clearing system.

 A few Mutual Funds, Banks, or Stock Brokers allow you to cancel your NACH mandate cancellation request online.
-However, there are many that do not provide such services, making it difficult for you to cancel your mandate.
+However, many do not provide such services, making it difficult for you to cancel your mandate.
 In this case, approaching your bank and requesting NACH cancellation is the best option.

-These are the set of instructions to be followed to fill the NACH mandate cancellation form:
+These are the set of instructions to be followed to fill out the NACH mandate cancellation form:

 Fill in the Date: In the format DD/MM/YYYY

 To create, edit, or cancel the mandate, select the appropriate checkbox.

 Type of bank account: Check the appropriate box according to the type of bank account you possess/.

 IFSC / MICR code: Fill in the respective code.

 Select the frequency of mandate.